okcupidlabz/node-geom2d/README.md

 Explanation
 ============
-A very alpha version of a module for doing affine transformations and (coming soon) other simple transformations I need for a bigger project.
+A very alpha version of a nodejs module for doing affine transformations and (coming soon) other simple transformations I need for a bigger project.
 My first node module.
-Written in iced-coffee-script.
+Written in IcedCoffeeScript.

 Installation
 ============